nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 In {{I-D.ietf-tokbind-protocol}}, the signature field of the TokenBinding struct is defined to be the signature of a concatentation that includes the EKM value.
-Depending on the circumstances, the EKM value is computed using either exporter_secret or early_exporter_secret as the Secret.
+Depending on the circumstances, the exporter value in section 7.3.3 of
+{{I-D.ietf-tls-tls13}} is computed using either exporter_secret or early_exporter_secret as the Secret.
 The same Secret is used for the entirety of the connection.

 The rules for a client choosing which exporter to use are as follows.
 A client which is not sending any 0-RTT data on a connection MUST use the exporter